 This is the highest level of institutional independence, and was again awarded to the Ombudsman’s Office in July 2013, after the UN monitored the implementation of its recommendations related to the preservation and promotion of an independent status.

-The Ombudsman’s Office for the Rights of the Child checks the compliance of laws and other regulations in Croatia related to the protection of the rights and interests of children with the Croatian Constitution, the Convention on the Rights of the Child and other international documents relating to the protection of the rights and interests of children.
-It monitors violations of individual children’s rights and studies the general occurrence and types of violation of the rights and interests of children.
-It advocates the protection and the promotion of the rights and interests of children with special needs; proposes measures to build a comprehensive system for the protection and promotion of children's rights, and to prevent harmful acts jeopardizing their interests.
-It informs and advises children on the way to exercise and protect their rights and interests, cooperates with children, encourages them to express their opinions and respects them; initiates and participates in public activities aimed at improving the status of children and proposes measures to increase their impact on society.
-It has access and insight into any data, information and acts relating to the rights and the protection of children irrespective of the confidentiality degree.
-It is authorised to enter and inspect any institution, state body, legal and natural person with statutory mandate to take care of children, and religious communities where children stay or are temporarily or permanently accommodated.
+The Ombudsman for children monitors the compliance of laws and other regulations in the Republic of Croatia related to the protection of the rights and interests of children with the Croatian Constitution, the Convention on the Rights of the Child and other international documents relating to the protection of the rights and interests of children.
+The office monitors violations of individual children’s rights and studies the general occurrence and types of violation of the rights and interests of children.
+It advocates the protection and the promotion of the rights and interests of children with special needs.
+It proposes measures to build a comprehensive system for the protection and promotion of children's rights, and to prevent harmful acts jeopardising their interests.
+It informs and advises children on the way to exercise and protect their rights and interests, cooperates with children, encourages them to express their opinion, hears their opinion, initiates and participates in public activities aimed at improving the status of children and proposes measures to increase their role in the society.
+It has access to, and the right to consult, any data, information and documents relating to the rights and the protection of children irrespective of the confidentiality degree.
+It is authorised to inspect any institution, state body, legal and natural persons who are legal custodians of children, and religious communities where children stay or are temporarily or permanently accommodated.

-If the Ombudsman’s Office finds that a child has been exposed to physical or mental violence, sexual harassment, abuse or exploitation, negligence or negligent treatment, it must immediately send a report to the competent state prosecutor's office and alert the competent social care centre proposing measures to protect the child's rights and interests.
-It may seek professional assistance from experts and professional institutions researching the protection, care, development and rights of the children, and shall receive such assistance in due time.
+If it finds that a child has been exposed to physical or mental violence, sexual harassment, abuse or exploitation, neglect or negligent treatment, it must immediately report this to the competent public prosecutor's office and alert the competent social care centre proposing measures to protect the child's rights and interests.
+It may seek professional assistance from experts and professional institutions researching the protection, care, development and rights of the children, and it receives such assistance in due time.

-The Ombudsman’s Office for Gender Equality handles complaints about discrimination related to gender, marital or family status and sexual orientation; it examines the breaches of the gender equality principle, the cases of discrimination against individuals or groups of individuals committed by national authorities, units of local and regional self-government bodies and other bodies with public authority, employees in these bodies and other legal and physical persons.
+The Ombudsperson for gender equality handles complaints about discrimination related to gender, marital or family status and sexual orientation.
+The office examines breaches of the gender equality principle and cases of discrimination against individuals or groups of individuals committed by the national authorities, units of local and regional self-government bodies and other bodies with public authority, employees in these bodies, and other legal and natural persons.

-The ombudsman's work includes being authorised to notify, propose and make recommendations.
+The ombudsperson’s work includes being authorised to notify, propose and make recommendations.

-If the ombudsman finds that the principle of gender equality has been violated, he is authorised to submit a request for constitutional review of the law or the review of constitutionality and legality of other regulations.
+If the ombudsperson finds that the principle of gender equality has been violated, he/she is authorised to submit a request for constitutional review of the law or the review of the constitutionality and legality of other regulations.

 Savska cesta 41/3